 One of the important roles in Class 3 is to develop your child's independence.
 Being ready for lessons with the appropriate equipment in their own pencil case is all part of this.

-Please make sure your child has the correct P.E. kit in school on these days - including short white socks for those girls who wear tights to school.
+Please make sure your child has weather appropriate clothing for outdoor learning and the correct P.E. kit in school on these days - including short white socks for those girls who wear tights to school.